sandyspiers/branch_and_bound_template/readme.md

-# Abstract Branch and Bound
+# Branch and Bound Template

 This repository contains a structured template for a branch and bound algorithm.
 This allows for rapid testing and experimentation of your B&B ideas.